mkuehn10/springboard-data-science/capstone/initial-project-ideas.md

 ## Predicting Human Activity Using a Smartphone
 **Problem:** Many people use smartphones as fitness trackers.
 Smartphones have accelerometers and gyroscopes that record positional data that can be used to predict what specific activity a user is performing.
+Having a smartphone fitness app that can automatically detect certain activities would be valuable to fitness enthusiasts who want seamless fitness tracking and data available to them even if they forget to turn their tracker on for an activity.

 **Data:** [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)